Frederick and Mary Rockhill-Tyler House

-The Mary Rockhill Tyler house is constructed in a style similar to William Rockhill’s own residence, and matches descriptions of the Francis Godfroy Treaty House.
+The Mary Rockhill Tyler house is constructed in a hall-and-parlor style similar to William Rockhill’s own residence and matches descriptions of the Francis Godfroy Treaty House.
 All three were made of brick most likely made in the immediate area.
 It may have originally housed other Rockhill family members, farmhands, or other tenants who came to Fort Wayne during the 1830’s to construct the Wabash and Erie Canal.
 The Mary Rockhill Tyler house is the oldest standing home in the West Central Historic District.

 The 1850 Federal Census for Allen County lists seven people living in the Mary Rockhill Tyler house: Mary and her husband Frederick, their children Susan, Frederick, and Daniel.
 They also had two boarders from Germany living with them: Henrietta Pregna and Henry Rasscan.
 Henry was listed in the census as a laborer and may have worked for Frederick Tyler or William Rockhill.